pingcap/docs/tidb-cloud/use-chat2query-api.md

 > **Note:**
 >
 > Each Chat2Query Data App has a rate limit of 100 requests per day.
 If you exceed the rate limit, the API returns a `429` error.
 For more quota, you can [submit a request](https://support.pingcap.com/hc/en-us/requests/new?ticket_form_id=7800003722519) to our support team.
-> API Key with the role `Chat2Query Data Summary Management Role` cannot call the Chat2Data v1 endpoint.
+> An API Key with the role `Chat2Query Data Summary Management Role` cannot call the Chat2Data v1 endpoint.

 The following code example is used to count how many users are in the `sp500insight.users` table: